thecoolwinter/blog/Posts/2025-03-29-Cross-Compiling-Swift/index.md

 ## Captain, It's Wednesday

 The second project I did was the [captainitswednesday.com](https://captainitswednesday.com) bot on [Bluesky](https://bsky.app/profile/captainitswednesday.com).
 This little app was **much** simpler.
 I used the [ATProtoKit](https://github.com/MasterJ93/ATProtoKit/tree/0.25.0) Swift library by [Christopher Riley](https://bsky.app/profile/cjrriley.com) to send posts for the Bluesky account and set up a really simple cron job to post every Wednesday at 9 a.m.
-The issue I had with this project was actually a compiler crash when using the previously discussed static Linux SDKs.
+The issue I had with this project was actually a compiler crash when using the previously discussed static Linux Swift SDKs.
 So I realized I'd have to go back to the original method for cross-compiling Swift, *Docker*.

 ## Method 2: Docker Containers